johnedquinn/kanonic/README.md

 operating on the JVM that accomplishes one of the main pre-requisites for companies: speed.
 This project aims to tackle this problem by leveraging the speed and expressiveness of LR(1) grammars.

+*This project is a work-in-progress and should be considered experimental.*

 ## Grammar

 To illustrate the Kanonic syntax, see the following example: